-The two schools of thought on this subject are at appositional opposition.
+The two schools of thought on this subject are at utter apposition.
 There are those photographers who adamantly insist that a photograph should be created in camera through traditional (or non-traditional but outside the box) means.
-Others believe that RAW pixels are merely the raw material for making an image great and that tools like Photoshop (PS) and Lightroom (LR) are where a photograph truly takes its first breath.
+Others believe that RAW pixels are merely the raw material for making an image great and that tools like Photoshop (PS) and Lightroom (LR) pick up where Ansel Adams' Zone System left off and are where a photograph truly takes its first breath.

 At a minimum, every final selection from a shoot is dodged and burned (to use old-school terms) and sharpened.
 We also will adjust the histogram (the display of distribution of light and dark tones) so that the image is printable.
 That is, the image should have no blown highlights and few, if any, plugged up shadows with no detail.

 After that, we remove objects (telephone wires, unwanted birds too far away to be of interest, lens flares, stray hairs, etc.) that detract from the subject/scene.

 Once all this is done, a photograph will tell us whether it's done (stick a fork in it) or it needs further manipulation.
 Sometimes, it will call out for another element -- clouds in a bald, uninteresting sky, let's say.

 Let's stipulate that that's exactly what it needs.
 Clouds.
 We keep a folder full of clouds that we photograph for this very purpose.
 Here's an example of just such a photograph: